HSLdevcom/digitransit-site/src/pages/en/developers/services/6-data-containers/geocoding-data/index.md

 On build time the data is fetched from multiple sources and processed and loaded into ElasticSearch using Pelias tools.
 At high level this is what happens:

-1. Download and extract Finland related shapefiles of administrational areas and regions from WhosOnFirst
+1. Download and extract Finland related shapefiles of administrational areas and regions from WhosOnFirst (or use embedded data of pelias-data-container source)

 2. Download Open Street Map Finland data

-3. Download Openaddresses Finland data (street addresses originating from VRK)
+3. Download VRK data (building locations with street addresses)

 4. Download NLS places (an extensive list of venues and place names from the National Lands Survey)